firefly-iii/docs/new-docs/import/introduction.md

 ## Available tools

-A universal tool to import transactions into your Firefly III installation is the CSV importer.
-If that fails, check out the Spectre importer.
+A universal tool to import transactions into your Firefly III installation is the [CSV importer](http://github.com/firefly-iii/csv-importer).
+If that fails, check out the [Spectre importer](http://github.com/firefly-iii/spectre-importer).
 The Spectre API is provided by a fintech company called Salt Edge.
 They offer a **trial** of their Spectre API which you can use to connect to your bank.

-If you're banking with bunq, you can use the dedicated bunq importer.
-You can also migrate from "You Need a Budget" using the dedicated YNAB importer.
+If you're banking with bunq, you can use the dedicated [bunq importer](http://github.com/firefly-iii/bunq-importer).
+You can migrate from "You Need a Budget" using the dedicated [YNAB importer](http://github.com/firefly-iii/ynab-importer).

 If you want to import transactions using FinTS, from Revolut or Plaid, use the tools made by Firefly III users listed below.